-4. The committee makes a decision and notifies the member.
+4. The committee makes a decision and notifies the Member.

-- The committee makes a decision within 30 calendar days of receiving a complaint.
-The member will be notified within five business days of the committee's decision.
-The notification states the reason for the decision and the member's appeal rights. - If a member accepts the decision of the Initial Complaint Review Committee, no further action is required; however, if the member appeals the decision, the complaint procedures continue with the Second-Level Review.
+The committee makes a decision within 30 calendar days of receiving a complaint.
+The Member will be notified within five business days of the committee's decision.
+The notification states the reason for the decision and the Member's appeal rights.

+If a Member accepts the decision of the Initial Complaint Review Committee, no further action is required; however, if the Member appeals the decision, the complaint procedures will be described in the response letter for the first level.

-Second-Level Review
+Second-Level Review (if applicable)